sveltejs/kit/documentation/docs/11-ssr-and-javascript.md

 #### When not to prerender

-The basic rule is this: for a page to be prerenderable, any two users hitting the same page of your app must get the same content from the server.
-In other words, any app that involves user sessions or authentication is _not_ a candidate for the static adapter.
+The basic rule is this: for a page to be prerenderable, any two users hitting it directly must get the same content from the server.

+> In other words, any app that involves user sessions or authentication is _not_ a candidate for `adapter-static`, even if individual pages within an app _are_ suitable for prerendering.

 Note that you can still prerender pages that load data based on the page's parameters, like our `src/routes/blog/[slug].svelte` example from earlier.
-The static adapter will intercept requests made inside `load`, so the data served from `src/routes/blog/[slug].json.js` will also be captured.
+The prerenderer will intercept requests made inside `load`, so the data served from `src/routes/blog/[slug].json.js` will also be captured.

 #### Route conflicts